VirtuOz/smart-router/README.md

 1. when a new Actor connects, the *smart-router* emits an empty `whoareyou` message.
 2. the Actor must respond with a `iam` message whose payload will be its unique id.
-These ids have to be unique through out the whole plateform.
+These ids have to be unique through out the whole platform.
 3. the *smart-router* responds then with a `hello` empty message.
 4. when receiving a message from an unknown Actor (unknown unique id), the *smart-router* will emit a `whoareyou` message containing the previous message as a payload (`payload.type` being the message type, and `payload.message` the message body.)